Food Street pilot project

 Better enforce existing right of first refusal and relocation policies

 I will task the new Renters Advocate Office to make sure our existing policies designed to protect rental housing stock and renters rights are strongly enforced and to recommend any additional measure to further protect affordable rental housing stock.

 The city, in partnership with senior governments and not-for-profit housing providers will replace all privately owned SROs with self-contained social housing and use its ability to expropriate ownership of those SROs that are being negligently managed and operated.

-I’ll immediately begin to use new rental zoning powers to build secure rental housing developments and renovations.
+I’m focused on using new rental zoning powers to build secure rental housing developments and renovations.